Do I have to start the vaccination process over if I wait to get the second COVID-19 shot?

 How much of a delay is OK before starting over is recommended?

 “If you get to about the six-week period and you remember, go ahead and get that vaccine.
-But if you wait that full six months, it’s time to start that vaccination process over again, just out of an abundance of safety,” Young said.
+But if you wait that full six months, it’s time to start that vaccination process over again, just out of an abundance of safety,” said Young.

 That’s the official recommendation from Pfizer, Young said.
 A similar official recommendation is expected to come from Moderna, she said.

 “First, talk to your health care provider, but it may be time to restart those shots.
-Just so you get the maximum benefit,” Young said.
+Just so you get the maximum benefit,” she said.

 She said when you’re going in for your second shot, be sure to bring your vaccination card.
 This will allow health care officials to easily see when you received your first dose, and they can help you determine the next steps.